Glossary of Terms

 FTE (Full-Time Equivalent) Student - A measure of student enrollment calculated on the total number of student credit hours.
 Every 12 credit hours at the undergraduate level equals 1.0 FTE, every 10 credit hours in the Law School JD program equals 1.0 FTE, and every 9 credits hours in all other graduate programs equals 1.0 FTE student.

-Full-time Faculty Baylor University employees who are employed full-time and carry an employee classification of contract faculty, senior lecturer, full-time lecturer, temporary full-time lecturer, or visiting faculty in the Baylor human resource database.
+Full-time Faculty - University employees who are employed full-time and carry an employee classification of contract faculty, senior lecturer, or full-time lecturer in the Baylor human resource database, excluding temporary faculty.

-Full-time Staff Baylor University employees who are employed full-time and are not classified as faculty.
+Full-time Staff - University employees who are employed full-time and are not classified as faculty, excluding temporary employees.

 Graduation Rate - The percentage of a student cohort graduating four, five or six years from the date they entered.